-A Google patent application explores how Google may answer factual questions from unstructured Web pages and results rather than from more structured sources such as Freebase or Wikipedia, using entity references in text on pages.
+A Google patent application explores how Google may use entity references to answer factual questions from unstructured Web pages and results rather than from more structured sources such as Freebase or Wikipedia.
 The processes described in the patent are pretty interesting, and they might be more familiar to an SEO-trained audience than a Semantic Web one, like a result that ranks well because of a “query deserves freshness” approach.

-They also avoid a problem for the search engines that I’ve been thinking about for weeks.
+They also avoid a problem for the search engines that I’ve been thinking about for a while.

 Sometimes a lot of things change in the world quickly, all at the same time.

 If knowledge graph updates are needed to answer some fact-based questions, there’s the potential for those answers to be incorrect until an editor makes an update, when a change takes place.
-I’m sure Yahoo knowledge base editors probably make such updates quickly, and it left me wondering how both Google and Bing respond to such changes.
+How do search engines such as Google and Bing respond to such changes?